 The contents of a Java Platform, Enterprise Edition (Java EE) module affect whether you can install the module on a deployment target.
-A deployment target is a server on a WebSphere Application Server product.
+A deployment target is a server or a cluster with at least one member on a WebSphere Application Server product.